newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 GROUP BY Location
 HAVING SUM(Price) > 2610;
 ```
 I will leave it up to you to figure out why I used `SUM(Price) > 2610` instead of `'Total Sales' > 2610` after `HAVING`.
-The answer lies in understanding the order of operations.
-The result of above query is shown below:
+The answer lies in understanding the SQL query's logical order.
+The result of the above query is shown below:

 | Location    | Total Sales |
 |-------------|-------------|
 | Chicago     | 2670.00     |
 | New York    | 2800.00     |

-If we want `Product` column in `GROUP BY` result can we do the following?
+If we want `Product` column in `GROUP BY` result, can we do the following?
 ```sql
 -- Wrong Query
 SELECT Location, Product, SUM(Price) AS 'Total Sales'